cskinfill/s3-connector/README.md

 characters long, not end with a dash, not contain adjacent periods, not contain dashes next to periods and not contain uppercase characters.
 Do not make bucket create or delete calls in the high availability code path of an application.
-Create or delete buckets in a separate initialization or setup
+Create or delete buckets in a separate initialization or setup.
 Example:

      <s3:create-bucket bucketName="my-bucket" acl="Private"/>